sali-taymour/auto-login-jest/README.md

  Conclusion

 "In conclusion, our automated login and email notification system ensures seamless user experiences and swift responses to any login delays.

+first Step
+--
+npm install jest nodemailer nodemailer-smtp-transport puppeteer

+--Create a new test file, for example, login.test.js.
+In this file, you'll write your Jest test case.

+Step 2: Write the Test Case
+In login.test.js

+Step 3: Configure Jest
+In your package.json file, add the following configuration to run your tests with Jest:

+{
+  "scripts": {
+    "test": "jest"
+  },
+  "jest": {
+    "testEnvironment": "node"
+  }
+}

+Step 4: Run Your Tests
+Run your tests using the following command: npm test